neerolyte/select-docs/protocol.md

 ### Hello

-Prior to authentication SP LINK sends a request for 0 words from `0xa000` and the SP Pro will respond with the appropriate CRC calculation.
+Prior to authentication SP LINK sends a request for 1 word from `0xa000` and the SP Pro will respond with the memory + CRC calculation.

 E.g: